chrisvrose/jack/README.md

 Yeah, it is something in Debian-based distributions (probably others too) that python has `real big` issues.
 In there, `python` stands for Python v2.7, which basically trashes our project.

-Ubuntu, especially is no exception (Ubuntu being the platform it is also tested on).
+Ubuntu especially, is no exception (Ubuntu being the platform it is also tested on).
 You will notice this as "syntax" issues, especially in the `send_message.py`.

-In older versions, we used a script, but after a few fixes, you no longer will need (or be able to find) it.
-Run all commands with `python3` (Instead of `python`)
+Hence, if such occurs, run with `python3` and not `python`

 ### Who do I talk to? ###